Working at York St John University

 Developing skills during your employment is an important part of career progression.

-We aim to provide opportunities for all staff to access training and further qualifications, through our Learning and Organisational Development team and Learning and Teaching team (specifically for academic staff).
+We aim to provide opportunities for all staff to access training and further qualifications, through our Professional Development Policy and internally through our Learning and Organisational Development team, our Teaching and Learning Enhancement team, and our Research Office (for academic staff).
+This includes YSJ Inspiring Leaders, a comprehensive leadership development programme, and Management Essentials courses for those new to a line management role.

 When you start working at York St John, we provide a full induction programme of resources and information to help you settle in.